 An interview with Sarah Hughes, on how business partnership can be as an audience development tool.

-Our Client Relationships Exec Catherine talked to the person behind the hilarious (and informative) social media accounts of The Museum of English Rural Life.
+Our former Client Relationships Exec Catherine talked to the person behind the hilarious (and informative) social media accounts of The Museum of English Rural Life.
 Read our case study to find out how they succeeded in diversifying their online audiences with a single tweet.

 Tags: Social MediaRead theatre director and writer Jess Williams' blog, the latest entry of our Dreams Guest Blog series.